BaselHossam97/Connect4-AI/README.md

 # CONNECT4

-My very first pygame project, a connect4 game where you you can either play against a friend or an AI with several difficulties to choose from.
+My very first pygame project, a connect4 game where  you can either play against a friend or an AI with several difficulties to choose from.
 <br>